 The approved project includes demolition of existing site improvements and paving the project site for outdoor storage of bulk palletized, shrink-wrapped glass containers, stacked up to four pallets high.
-No new construction is proposed as the current request is to allow two parcels to be incorporated into the approved 29-parcel project site to allow reorientation of the approved storm drainage basin in order to facilitate better site circulation.
+No new construction is proposed as the current request is to allow two parcels to be incorporated into the approved 29-parcel project site on the adjacent parcels to the west, to allow reorientation of the approved storm drainage basin in order to facilitate better site circulation.
 Grading activities will occur on the two parcels proposed to be added to the project site, in order to pave and develop the stormwater facilities.